What is a legend?

 There are a few very important episodes in the King Arthur legend: the first one is the Sword in the Stone.
 The Sword in the Stone was kind of like a prophecy, it said “Whoso pulleth out this sword out of this stone and anvil, is rightwise king born.”
 It was prophesied by Merlin.
 Many strong and powerful nobles had tried pulling the sword out of the stone, but all had failed.
 Arthur was able to pull the sword out even though he was just a boy where so many others had failed.
 The other important part of the story is about the round table.
 The special thing about the shape is that it is round, so it doesn’t have a head, which means no one is in a position of power!
 King Arthur valued all of his knights’ opinions and wanted to hear them as much as he wanted to be heard, it showed that they were all equal.
 People think that it was Arthur’s father, Uther, who was the original owner of the table.
 But Arthur eventually inherited it and is the one who actually made it famous.
-Arthur’s knights were a symbol of chivalry and because of this the Round Table came to represent chivalry as well.
-If you followed the code of chivalry, it meant that you believed in things like bravery, courtesy, honor, and great respect towards women.
+Arthur’s knights were a symbol of chivalry and because of this, the Round Table came to represent chivalry as well.
+If you followed the code of chivalry, it meant that you believed in things like bravery, courtesy, honor, and great respect toward women.